 *E350002 Foods and Nutrition Poster, Scrapbook or Photo Display Open to any 4-H’er enrolled in a Foods & Nutrition or Food Preservation project.
 The project should involve a nutrition or food preparation technique or explore a career related to the food industry (caterer, restaurant owner, food scientist, registered dietitian, etc.) This might contain pictures, captions and/or a report to highlight the concept.
 Exhibit may be a poster or a foam core board (not to exceed 22” by 30”); a computer-based presentation printed off with notes pages (if needed) and displayed in a binder; an exhibit display; or a written report in a portfolio or notebook.
 Consider neatness and creativity.
 (SF122)

 *D350003 Physical Activity & Health Poster, Scrapbook or Photo Display – Open to any 4-H’er enrolled in a Foods & Nutrition or Food Preservation project.
 The project should involve a physical activity or explore a career related to physical activity or health (personal trainer, sports coach, physical therapist, etc.) This might contain pictures, captions and/or a report to highlight the concept.
 Exhibit may be a poster or a foam core board (not to exceed 22” by 30”), a computer-based presentation printed off with notes pages, if needed, and displayed in a binder, an exhibit display, or a written report in a portfolio or notebook.
-Consider neatness and creativity (SF122)
+Consider neatness and creativity.
+(SF122)

 *E350004 Cooking Basics Recipe File - A collection of 10 recipes from any source.
 Each recipe must accompany a complete menu in which the recipe is used.
 An additional 10 recipes may be added each year the 4-H’er is in the project, with year clearly marked on recipes.
 Display in a recipe file or binder.
 Be sure to include the number of servings or yield of each recipe.
 This may be a continued recipe file project from the previously used 4-H curriculum before 2018.
 Exhibits that include recipes with alcohol (wine, beer, run, etc.) will be disqualified.
 (SF251)